Tests for brain tumours

 - Test your reflexes, tapping your knee with a rubber hammer

-- Look into your eyes to see if there are any changes inside the eye
+- Look into your eyes to see if there are any changes that could be caused by increased pressure in the brain

 - Shine a light at your eyes to see if your pupils react